Modern Slavery and Human Trafficking Statement

-- We review our supplier appraisal questionnaires on an annual basis to ensure continued compliance.
-Ensuring the questionnaire includes unambiguous questions regarding a supplier’s compliance (with modern slavery and human trafficking legislation) and their policies and processes)
+- We’ve reworked our supplier appraisal questionnaire to include unambiguous questions regarding a supplier’s compliance (with modern slavery and human trafficking legislation) and their policies and processes.

 - We conduct internal audits on our recruitment process (and those of our subsidiaries) to ensure that we only engage eligible workers for agency work.

 - We expect the suppliers we work with to have anti-slavery and human trafficking policies and processes that cover the subsequent relationships with their suppliers as it is not practical for us to influence and have a direct relationship with all levels of the supply chain.